WebSourceGroup/SEO-Booster-Rocket/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Added functionality that uses the WP Rewrite API.
+Please use at your own discretion.

+= 1.0.1 =
+Tested some bug updates which were incomplete at this phase.

 = 1.0 =
 Inital realease.
 This version has some bugs which were updated in future version.

-= 1.0.1 =
-Tested some bug updates which were incomplete at this phase.

-= 1.0.2 =
-Added functionality that uses the WP Rewrite API.
-Please use at your own discretion.

 == Screenshots ==

-1. To provide traditional Geographic Searched for your specific topic, this example is for Yoga Studios, simply use the [seo_booster_rocket_map] plugin.
+1. Its easy to provide traditional Geographic Searches for your websites specific topic.
+Simply use the [seo_booster_rocket_map] shortcode.
 This is great functionality to provide your visitors if your website tailors to a specific topic of interest.

 2. For the full SEO Booster Rocket experience you can list every US state & territory by using their full name.
 Each of these links are clickable and lead into the individual states/territory’s counties.
 Simply place the [seo_booster_rocket_process_requests] shortcode on your registered URI page.